-The University of California Education Abroad Program (UCEAP) offers undergraduate research awards annually in each of three disciplinary areas: the humanities, social sciences, and sciences and engineering.
+The University of California Education Abroad Program (UCEAP) offers undergraduate research awards annually in three disciplinary areas: the arts and humanities; social sciences; and sciences, technology, engineering, and mathematics.
 Each award consists of a $1,000 stipend.

-Former or current EAP students may apply for the EAP undergraduate research awards provided that they:
+Former or current UCEAP students may apply for the UCEAP undergraduate research awards provided that they:

-- Conducted research in any academic discipline as an undergraduate student on EAP.
+- Conducted research in any academic discipline as an undergraduate student on UCEAP.

-- Will have completed a final paper based on that research by the end of spring term 2013.
+- Will have completed a final paper or project based on that research by the end of spring term 2019.

-- Have been an enrolled UC student within six months of the application deadline (5/3/2013).
+- Have been an enrolled UC student within six months of the application deadline.

 Research in any academic discipline is eligible for these awards.

-o A one-page (double-spaced) description of how the international experience contributed to the student's learning and research activities
+o A one-page (double-spaced) description of how the education abroad experience and the time you spent on-site enhanced your learning experience, your personal experience, and your academic, personal, and/or professional goals contributed to the student's learning and research activities

-Applications are assigned to one of three broad disciplinary areas—humanities, social sciences, and sciences and engineering—by the Undergraduate Research Awards Selection Committee.
-This committee will consist of EAP faculty and staff from the Systemwide Office and the UC campuses.
+Applications are assigned to one of three broad disciplinary areas—arts and humanities, social sciences, and sciences, technology, engineering, and math—by the Undergraduate Research Awards Selection Committee.
+This committee will consist of UCEAP faculty and staff from the Systemwide Office and the UC campuses.
 If the selection committee deems that an application falls outside the areas of expertise of its members, additional UC faculty reviewers may be solicited.

 Research projects described in applications will be judged on the basis of creativity, rigor, clarity, completeness, and organization, as well as the degree to which they constitute original contributions to their disciplines and display students' facility with the research enterprise.
 The role of international education to the success of the project is also important.
 The strength of the faculty recommendation and persuasiveness of the applicant’s description of his or her learning experience will also be considered.

-Note: The application process above is constructed to assist EAP in nominating outstanding undergraduate research projects for a national competition for student research projects, namely the Forum on Education Abroad's Undergraduate Research Awards.
+Note: The application process above is constructed to assist UCEAP in nominating outstanding undergraduate research projects for a national competition for student research projects, namely the Forum on Education Abroad's Award for Academic Achievement Abroad.
 The winners of the Forum's competition are invited to present their projects at the Forum's Annual Conference and have their papers published in a special issue of Frontiers: The Interdisciplinary Journal of Study Abroad.

-Previous UC students who have won the Forum award include:
+Previous UC students who have won the National Forum Award for Academic Achievement Abroad (formerly the Undergraduate Research Award) include:

 - 2011 — Richard Hong, UCSD.
 UCEAP Field Research Program in Mexico.
 Project: "Upon Greater Security, Greater Vulnerability: How the Growing Presence of Border Enforcement in Mexico has Affected the Flow of Central American Immigrants”